 Ready to chase stunning San Francisco sunsets?
 Watching the sunset is my favorite part of the day.
 Every place I visit, I make sure to find the most epic places to watch the sunset.
 I’ve been doing the same thing since moving to San Francisco.

 Living in the Outer Richmond makes this grueling task [🤪] incredibly easy.
 All I really have to do is walk down to Ocean Beach and the sunset is there for me.
-In my opinion, the western part of the city has the best sunset spots in San Francisco.
+In my opinion, the west side of the city has the best places to watch the sunset in San Francisco.
 But, what if you’re not near this part of the city?

 Many people don’t come out this way during their visit because it is quite far from all of the other top things to do in San Francisco.
-However, thanks to its many hills, parks, and all-around gorgeous landscape, what I’ve found is that no matter where you are in San Francisco, you’re close to a good place to watch the sunset!
+However, thanks to San Francisco’s many hills, parks, and all-around gorgeous landscape, what I’ve found is that no matter where you are in San Francisco, you’re close to a beautiful sunset spot with spectacular views!